Sugar is definitely addictive, but there are healthier alternatives.

 - Coconut sugar

 Adding an overripe banana rather than sugar to muffins or sponge cakes is the perfect way sweeten cakes.
-How about experimenting with freezing chopped banana and blending it with frozen berries to make an ice-cream alternative – much lower in sugar than the standard ice-cream.
+How about experimenting with freezing chopped banana and blending it with frozen berries to make ice-cream – much lower in sugar than the standard ice-cream.

 It’s natural and considered good to include if you suffer from hayfever, but honey has a relatively high fructose level.